DivergentClouds/expanse/spec.md

 ### Built-in variables
 - `_`
   - May not be read from, if an attempt is made to read from it, an error will occur
-  - Assign to this to suppress a warning for an unused variable, constant, or macro return value
+  - Assign to this to suppress an unused value error or warning

 ## Expressions